Off the grass and on the field: Future Sergeants Major model the standard

 |0

-This work, Off the grass and on the field: Future Sergeants Major model the standard [Image 5 of 5], by SGT Bryce Colvert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Off the grass and on the field: Future Sergeants Major model the standard, by SGT Bryce Colvert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.